cocotb/cocotb/docs/source/quickstart.rst

 Viewing the waveform
 ===================
 To view a waveform it must be generated by the simulator, this is not enabled by default.
-This "flag" can be set with `WAVES=1` with make, or the `waves=True` argument for the runner.
+This "flag" can be set with ``WAVES=1`` with make, or the ``waves=True`` argument for the runner.

-The generated waveform file will be located in the `sim_build/` unless otherwise specified.
+The generated waveform file will be located in the :file:`sim_build/` directory unless otherwise specified.
 The waveform fileformat generated will vary depending on the simulator used.
-Not all fileformats are supported by all waveform viewers, some fileformats allow easy conversion back and forth.
+Not all fileformats are supported by all waveform viewers.
+Some fileformats allow easy conversion back and forth.
 Mileage may vary.

 Two free waveform viewers commonly used are `GTKWave <https://gtkwave.github.io/gtkwave/index.html>`_ or the newer `Surfer <https://surfer-project.org>`_.
 Both should be fine to use.
 Surfer can be used directly in browser, should it be undesirable to install it.

-This example is using the `icarus <https://steveicarus.github.io/iverilog/>`_ simulator, where `.fst` file is generated by default and can be opened with either GTKWave or Surfer.
+This example is using the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator, where the ``.fst`` file format is generated by default and can be opened with either GTKWave or Surfer.